Students at the Harris School of Public Policy

-The Pearson Institute intends to be the intellectual destination for students around the world who are motivated to study global conflicts.
-During the 2015–16 academic year, The Pearson Institute began to develop an academic curriculum that introduces graduate students at The Pearson Institute and Harris Public Policy to the causes and consequences of violent conflict.
-These courses teach them the rigorous systematic thinking required to explore potential resolutions to global conflicts.
+The Pearson Institute is the global intellectual destination for students motivated to study conflict.
+The Pearson Institute offers an academic curriculum that introduces students at the University of Chicago to the causes and consequences of and solutions to violent conflict, teaching them the rigorous systematic thinking, methodological foundations, and innovative tools required to explore resolutions to global conflicts.

 Our location outside the Beltway and away from the coasts brings objectivity to our discussions.
 We are a convenient destination for scholars who want to engage in a fundamentally different mode of inquiry and interaction.

-Harris Public Policy offers seven different master’s degree programs, six joint-degree programs, and a doctoral program designed for an academic or research-oriented career.
+Harris Public Policy offers eight different master’s degree programs, eight joint-degree programs, one dual degree and a doctoral program designed for an academic or research-oriented career.

 Master of Public Policy

 The two-year MPP is a professional degree program composed of a core curriculum and electives in a variety of areas of focus.
 It is designed for students who wish to gain a thorough training in public policy skills and issues.
 The core curriculum draws on a variety of disciplines and fields, including economics, sociology, political science, statistics, econometrics, political economy, organizational theory, and program evaluation.
 These areas provide a foundation in critical analysis, reflecting Harris Public Policy’s belief that mastering quantitative and analytical skills prepares students to be effective public policy practitioners.
 MPP students are eligible for the Pearson Fellows program.